crystal-crash/dreamfall/README.md

 ### Unexpected token errors during `npm install`

 We've observed this occur in cases where file corruption is an issue.
-The fix has been to clear the npm cache, remove the streamwall directory, and start from scratch.
+The fix has been to clear the npm cache, remove the dreamfall directory, and start from scratch.

 ### The dreamfall Electron window only fits 2.5 tiles wide